 Though it's possible for heavy handed drummers to create sound above 136 dB SPL, it's not likely the drum overheads will be positioned in a way that subjects them to this level of pressure.

-However, if you find your C214s are distorting, there’s a handy -20 dB pad that will raise the max SPL rating to a incredible 156 dB SPL!
+However, if you find your C 214s are distorting, there's a handy -20 dB pad that will raise the max SPL rating to an incredible 156 dB SPL!

 I wouldn't recommend using this big of a pad unless absolutely necessary since the signal-to-noise ratio of the microphone will suffer.

 The AKG C 214 is a cardioid microphone and exhibits slightly less off-axis colouration than the directional patterns of the C 414.

 The AKG C 214 has a polar pattern that lends itself greatly to use as a drum overhead microphone.

 Within the aforementioned “60-degree-cone” of the microphone, there is less than 4 dB difference in colouration through the entire frequency response.
 Generally speaking, the elements of the drum kit will be within this “60-degree-cone,” and so the C 214 will yield a fairly accurate response will little off-axis colouration.

 For more information on the cardioid microphone polar pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

 Neumann KM 184 As A Drum Overhead Microphone Pair

 The Neumann KM 184 has been the drum overhead microphone I've used the most in my career.
 KM 184 pairs are staples in the mic lockers of many drummers and audio engineers!